bioFAM/MOFA2/tutorials.md

 * [**(authors' favourite) Analysis of chronic lymphocytic leukaemia cohort for personalised medicine**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/CLL.html): a bulk multi-omics data set.
 [Figure 2 and 3 of the MOFA v1 paper](https://www.embopress.org/doi/full/10.15252/msb.20178124#msb178124-fig-0002).

-* [**(authors' favourite) Integrative analysis of the Chromium Single Cell Multiome ATAC + Gene Expression assay**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/10x_scRNA_scATAC.html): this is the result of a collaboration between the MOFA team and the 10x Genomics R&D team to provide a downstream analysis pipeline for the new RNA+ATAC multi-modal technology.
+* [**Integrative analysis of the Chromium Single Cell Multiome ATAC + Gene Expression assay**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/10x_scRNA_scATAC.html): this is the result of a collaboration between the MOFA team and the 10x Genomics R&D team to provide a downstream analysis pipeline for the new RNA+ATAC multi-modal technology.

+* [**Analysis of multi-modal microbiome data**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/microbiome_vignette.html): we demonstrate how to systematically integrate viral, fungal and bacterial sequence data.
+Manusript published in [mSystems](https://msystems.asm.org/content/6/2/e01148-20)

 * [**Analysis of a time course scRNA-seq data set using the multi-group framework**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/scRNA_gastrulation.html): [Figure 2 of the MOFA+ paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02015-1#Fig2).
 Demonstrates the multi-group functionality and how to train a MOFA model from a Seurat object.

 * [**Integration of scNMT-seq data  (single-cell multi-omics)**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/scNMT_gastrulation.html): [Figure 4 of the MOFA+ paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02015-1#Fig4).
-Demonstrates the simultaneous multi-view and multi-group functionality using the [scNMT-seq mouse gastrulation atlas](https://www.nature.com/articles/s41586-019-1825-8).
+Demonstrates the simultaneous multi-view and multi-group functionality using the [multi-omics mouse gastrulation atlas](https://www.nature.com/articles/s41586-019-1825-8).

 * [**Integration of SNARE-seq data (single-cell multi-omics)**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/SNARE_seq.html).
 Demonstrates how MOFA can be used for the analysis of paired scRNA+scATAC data (from the same cell) using a multi-modal Seurat object.
 This data set is very noisy and the results are not fantastic, we suggest you have a look at the Chromium Single Cell Multiome ATAC + Gene Expression vignette instead.

-* [**Analysis of multi-modal microbiome data**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/microbiome_vignette.html): we demonstrate how to systematically integrate viral, fungal and bacterial sequence data.

 <!-- * [**Robustness analysis and model selection**](https://raw.githack.com/bioFAM/MOFA2_tutorials/master/R_tutorials/model_selection.html) -->